LydiaFrance/PenguinProject/README.md

 ### [Please see this file](https://github.com/LydiaFrance/PenguinProject/blob/main/run_penguin_analysis_alternative.r) to find all the code from all the notebooks in a single R script.

 ### [Please see this file](https://github.com/LydiaFrance/PenguinProject/blob/main/run_penguin_analysis_alternative.r) to find all the code from all the notebooks in an R script that calls for files you can find above in `functions/` or [click here](https://github.com/LydiaFrance/PenguinProject/tree/main/functions).

+# For 2023

+### [Please see this file](https://github.com/LydiaFrance/Reproducible_Figures_R/blob/lessons/PenguinProjectExample/run_penguin_analysis.R) to find all the code from all the notebooks in a single R script.

+### The script calls functions from files in this folder `functions/` [click here](https://github.com/LydiaFrance/Reproducible_Figures_R/tree/lessons/PenguinProjectExample/functions).